This post may contain affiliate links. Please see my disclosure policy for more details.

 Albany has plenty of cafes and restaurants to choose from.
 We had a lovely healthy lunch at The Alkaline Café and caught up with reality using the free Wi-Fi.

-Albany is known for its beautiful beaches, and we chose to check out Middleton Beach, the closest to the city centre.
+Albany is known for its beautiful beaches.
+We chose to check out Middleton Beach, the closest to the city centre.
 Here’s a link to the Rainbow Coast website for a map and list of Albany’s beaches.

 Torndirrup National Park